 - Ovarian cancer occurs when malignant cells are found inside, on, or near the outer layer of the ovaries.
 Common symptoms are bloating, pelvic or abdominal pain, trouble eating or feeling full quickly, and having to urinate often.

 - Vaginal cancer occurs when malignant cells form in the vagina (the canal leading inside the body).
 Common symptoms are water vaginal discharge, vaginal bleeding, frequent and painful urination, a lump in your vagina, constipation, and pelvic pain.

 - Vulvar cancer forms on the outer surface of women's genitalia.
 It is most commonly found in older women (but can occur at any age) and creates itching, pain, tenderness, a lump, changes in the skin texture or color, and abnormal bleeding.

-At UPMC Susquehanna you can consult with a leading oncologist from Pittsburgh and receive much of your care right here in northcentral Pennsylvania.
+At UPMC in the Susquehanna region you can consult with a leading oncologist from Pittsburgh and receive much of your care right here in northcentral Pennsylvania.
 We offer consults with experts who come to Williamsport from Magee-Womens Hospital of UPMC in Pittsburgh.
 Fully trained as OB/GYNs, gynecologic oncologists receive an additional three to four years of highly specialized surgical training, as well as training in radiation and medical oncology, to provide comprehensive treatment of female reproductive cancers.

 Gynecologic Cancer Treatments

-Gynecologic cancer treatments at UPMC Susquehanna include:
+Gynecologic cancer treatments at UPMC include:

 - Surgery, including minimally invasive techniques